-Volunteers and regular visitors are required to complete this form and pass it to Paul Cross DSL if they have a safeguarding concern about a child in our school.
+Volunteers and regular visitors are required to complete this form and pass it to Gyles Longhurst DSL if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in school
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-group SCHOOL

-Nature of cond cern/disclosure
+Nature of concern/disclosure

-e a disclosure, what yo u saw, who else was there,
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

-what did the child say or do o and what you said.
+what did the child say of do and what you said.

 Time & date of incident:

-Who are you passing this in Name: iformation to?
+Who are you passing this information to?

+Name:

 Position:

-[Ensure that if there is an i injury this is recorded (si ze and shane) and a ho ndy man is completed!

-[Make it clear if you have
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

 Your signature:

 Time form completed:

 Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

-Attendance Police Just One CADS PSA Community & Other Lead Norfolk Partnerships
+Attendance Police Just One CADS PSA Other Lead Norfolk

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

-Pastoral team Teacher Child Person who recorded disclosure
+Pastoral teamTeacherChildPerson who recorded disclosure

-Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services
+Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services

-Full name: DSL Signature:

-Date: